ansible/workshops/demos/servicenow/closed_loop_incident_mgmt/README.md

 #### Step 5

+> *Extremely important: Make sure you use FQDNs that have valid SSL certs for the demo to work*

 Navigate to the API URI (api/v2/job_templates/) of your tower instance.
 For example: https://student1.snow-demo.redhatgov.io/api/v2/job_templates/ and identify the API endpoint for the **SNOW-Demo-Compliance-Fix** job template.

 For example, it is https://student1.snow-demo.redhatgov.io/api/v2/job_templates/8 in my instance.